Equity Policy and Procedures

 In circumstances where a report is made of a violation of this Policy by an individual who is not a student or an employee of the College, the College reserves discretion to use responsive actions or procedures other than those discussed in this Policy, as appropriate under the circumstances.

-If a report includes multiple allegations that could invoke more than one College policy or procedure, the Director of Title IX shall determine in his or her discretion what process will used to resolve the report(s) and will notify all parties of its determination.
+If a report includes multiple allegations that could invoke more than one College policy or procedure, the Director of Equity and Title IX Coordinator shall determine in his or her discretion what process will used to resolve the report(s) and will notify all parties of its determination.

 K. Complaints Relating to Retaliation, Violations of Supportive Measures, and Other Procedural Violations